HtetShine1868/CommunityHub/README.md

 - Fetching user data and the total  posts created in topic from the backend, and showing the total posts amount on the frontend.
 -I broke the profile system down into clean, reusable parts and hooks, so it’s way easier to manage now.
 When I ran into those 500 errors, I didn’t just slap on random fixes.
 I dug into the code, used AI to help me figure out what was really going wrong, and got to the bottom of the issue.

-**Solution:**
--Before connecting the frontend, I ran the backend API through Postman to make sure everything worked.
+**Solution:**Before connecting the frontend, I ran the backend API through Postman to make sure everything worked.
 Built a custom useProfile hook to wrangle profile state, API calls, and pagination.
 Pulled all the profile-related API requests into a dedicated profileService.
 Keeps things tidy.

 **How AI was used:**